maxxiimo/the-front-end-manifesto/chp2-foundation-styles.md

 Foundation Styles
 =================

 HTML and CSS are the rebar of the World Wide Web.
 In [Chapter 1][] we laid out our HTML, in this chapter we will build a solid CSS foundation, our foundation styles.
 To do so we will review some of the tools out there to help us get the job done.
-For our base styles we will implement this chapters [starter CSS][], and conclude this chapter with an overview of  techniques and best practices in stylesheet set up and maintenance.
+For our base styles we will then implement this chapters [starter CSS][], and conclude with an overvie of best practices in stylesheet set up and maintenance.

 Lets get started.

 Preprocessors
 -------------